VAIJ-TEJAS/Articles/Mastering Web Scraping with Python/draft1.md

 - **Regular Expressions (regex)**: It is used to match patterns in the HTML source code and use them as filters.

 **Tools**
-- **BeautifulSoup**: It is a Python library for parsing HTML and XML documents.
-It creates a parse tree from web page source code that can be used to extract information easily.
+- **BeautifulSoup**: This Python module parses HTML and XML documents and can easily extract information by building a parse tree from the source code of webpages.
 Learn more [here][1].
 - **Scrapy**: It is an effective Python library that uses self-contained crawlers called spiders, that extract data from websites.
-Learn more [2][here].
+Learn more [here][2].
-- **Selenium**: It is a browser automation tool that scrapes dynamic content rendered by JavaScript.
-It controls a web browser and allows you to interact with web pages normally.
-Learn more [3][here].
+- **Selenium**: It's a browser automation tool that runs a web browser in a regular manner by scraping dynamic material generated using JavaScript.
+Learn more [here][3].
 - **Requests**: It is an HTTP library for Python that allows you to send and handle HTTP requests and responses.
-Learn more [4][here].
+Learn more [here][4].

 **Legal Considerations**
 - Many websites' Terms of Service (TOS) specifically ban scraping.